 - Cellulite transferred to the affected limb.

 - Chronic swelling of the leg, aggravated by hot weather and prolonged static position (standing).

-The main cause of the appearance of the pathology is varicose disease, so sometimes you can meet the term "Varicose eczema."
+The main reason for the appearance of pathology is varicose veins, so sometimes you can find the term "varicose eczema".

 Venous eczema of atypical localization

 Quite often, signs of eczema can also be found in young patients with a long history of varicose veins.
 There is no doctor, both in the state and in the private clinic, who would not observe venous eczema in patients up to 40 years old.

 What are the main causes of venous eczema?

 - Violation of the venous valves due to the expansion of venous vessels.

 - Changes in venous outflow, the formation of pathological discharge (reflux) of blood.